Position Type: Full-Time

 Hour Status: 40 hours, may include some evening and weekends

 - Demonstrate commitment to the agency’s mission statement and core values at all times.
-The mission statement is “In the spirit of caring for our neighbors, 360 Communities provides hope and support to people by engaging communities to prevent violence, ensure school success and promote long-term self-sufficiency.”
+The mission statement is “360 Communities delivers safety and stability that improves lives.”

-- Perform prospect research on foundations/grantors to evaluate alignment with agency services and goals.
+- Perform prospect research on foundations and government grantors to evaluate alignment with agency services and goals.

 - Responsible for the full range of activities required to write, prepare, submit, track and manage requests for proposals, letters of intent and applications for public, private, corporate, state, federal and local government grants to achieve funding goals.

-- Coordinate and write reports and/or comply with all funding partner reporting requirements and provide agency oversight to maintain compliance.
+- Coordinate and write reports and comply with all funding partner reporting requirements and provide agency oversight to maintain compliance.

-- Complete required mid-year and year-end progress reporting for OJP grants.
+- Complete required mid-year and year-end progress reporting for government grants.

 - Research best and/or promising practices to strengthen organizational initiatives and uncover collaborative opportunities with other organizations.